manuelbieh/react-book/basics/rendering-of-elements.md

 In the previous chapters I have used them a few times without explaining them: what actually are **React elements**?

-**React elements** are the smallest building blocks in a **React application**.They describe what is going to be rendered on the screen.
+**React elements** are the smallest building blocks in a **React application**.
+They describe what is going to be rendered on the screen.
 Although they sound similar to DOM elements, they differ in one important point: React elements are only simple objects — thus they are easy to create and performant.
 Calling `React.createElement()` to create a **React element** does not trigger a DOM operation.

 {% hint style="info" %}
 React **elements** are often confused with React **components** and used interchangeably.
 This is not correct though. **Elements** make up the building blocks of **components**.
 We are going to talk about **components** in great depths in the following chapters, but you should read and understand this chapter about **elements** first.